johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 2. Merge all the subclusters in the overlap graph into the initiating cluster by calling the overlapMerge() function with a pointer to the initiating cluster and a pointer to the overlap std::set.
 The overlapMerge() function iterates over the overlap set.
   1. If an overlap cluster is zero length or is the same as the initiating cluster, it is skipped over because it indicates a loop in the graph.
   2. If not, its values are added to the initiating cluster, and its length is zeroed.
 Then overlapMerge is called with its overlap set and a pointer to the initiating cluster.
 3. When all subclusters have been merged into final clusters, scan the cluster list again and remove all zero-length clusters.
 Also, delete any non-null overlap std::stes as they are no longer needed.
-In this implementation, this "cleaning" function is done as part of a move from the per-thread lists to the final consolidated cluster list.
+This "cleaning" function is done in this implementation as part of a move from the per-thread lists to the final consolidated cluster list.

 ### Other Performance Considerations

 While overlapping subclusters are functionally resolved, they hinder performance and should be avoided as much as possible.
 A way to do that is for each thread to work on clusters that are geometrically as far apart as possible.
 The points in the most widely separated clusters will be on opposite sides of the k-d tree.

-The picker function that is used to provide a seed point for a new cluster has a selectionBias parameter that is used to select a path through the k-d tree.
+The picker function used to provide a seed point for a new cluster has a selectionBias parameter used to select a path through the k-d tree.
 The thread number is used to create a selectionBias that chooses a seed point that is as far away as possible from the other thread.

 Another optimization is to mark each child branch in a node in the k-d tree with an index of a cluster that has used all of the points below.
 If a search for a cluster with the same index is performed, that branch can be skipped.
 However, if a search for a cluster with a different index is in progress, that branch still needs to be searched for only overlaps.

 ### Performance Pothole
-There is one performace pothole with the current code that can cause extreme performance degradation.
-This happens when the search distamce is large relative to the area containing the data set such that the results will end up with just a few cluster.
-The requirement that a thread must search for a point in the cluster it's forming that have been taken by other clusters can result in cery large serch times in the k-d tree.
-This performace degredation is only present when running multithreaded.
-Running single threaded will resolve the issue.
+There is one performance pothole with the current code that can cause extreme performance degradation.
+This happens when the search region is large relative to the area containing the data set, such that the results will end up with just a few clusters.
+The requirement that a thread must search for a point in the cluster it's forming that has been taken by other clusters can result in very large search times in the k-d tree.
+This performance degradation is only present when running multithreaded.
+The current code may slow down as much as 4x relative to single threading.

-Doing dbscan clustering with such a large search region is, in general, not very usefull.
-However, it may not be avoidable depending on how the algorithm is used.
-There are several ways that this performance pothole could be mitigated which are being explored.
+Doing dbscan clustering with such a large search region is generally not very useful.
+However, depending on the algorithm's use, it may not be avoidable.
+There are several ways that this performance pothole is being mitigated, and more are being explored.

 ## Results

 The chart below shows how processing time diminishes with increasing thread.
 This performance data was taken on a 64-core Graviton processor on AWS.
-The performance flattens out above 32 thread, likely due to memory bandwidth and an increase number of overlapping sub clusters.
-The data set is 1600 artificially created groups of 4000 3-dimentional points each.
+The performance flattens out above 32 threads, likely due to memory bandwidth and increased overlapping sub-clusters.
+The data set is 1600 artificially created groups of 4000 3-dimensional points each.
 The search region is chosen to identify those groups as clusters.
-This is the default settings in DBSCANtest.cpp.
+These are the default settings in DBSCANtest.cpp.

 ![Multithreaded DBSCAN Performance](https://github.com/johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/blob/main/MTDBSCAN.PNG)